streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

     ![](/images/offloaders/aws-s3/create-group-3.png)

 5. Check all of the choices you made up to this point.
-When you are ready to proceed, choose **Create Croup**.
+When you are ready to proceed, choose **Create Group**.

     ![](/images/offloaders/aws-s3/create-group-4.png)